Cover The Israeli Boycott list

 In response to the ethical quandary, consumers are encouraged not just to avoid purchasing Dr Pepper but also to steer clear of selling or promoting these products, including seeking alternatives to Dr Pepper.
 Brands offered by supermarket chains like Aldi, Asda, Lidl, or Barr Drinks are spotlighted as ethical substitutes.
 The emphasis lies in redirecting consumer support away from companies involved in activities that potentially support contentious occupations, championing ethical consumerism in solidarity with affected Palestinian communities.

-Explore Exploring Tesco's Relationship with Israel
+Explore Exploring Pantene's Relationship with Israel

 Explore More: Drinks Companies and Their Ties to the Israeli-Palestinian Situation